NamanJangid/InventoryProject/README.md

 # InventoryProject
-TE Project using mysql and java for creating Inventory of a jewellery Shop
+TE Project using mysql and java for creating Inventory of a jewellery Shop by Rudra and Naman